Moon (2009 film): Plot

-In the near future, Lunar Industries has made a fortune after an oil crisis by building Sarang Station, a facility on the far side of the Moon to mine the alternative fuel helium-3 from lunar soil, which is rich in the material.
-The facility is highly automated, requiring only a single human to maintain operations, oversee harvester machines, and launch canisters bound for Earth containing the extracted helium-3.
-Samuel Bell nears the end of his three-year work contract at Sarang Station.
-Chronic communication problems have disabled his live feed from Earth and limit him to occasional recorded messages from his wife Tess, who was pregnant with their daughter Eve when he left.
-His only companion is an artificial intelligence named GERTY, who assists with the base's automation and provides comfort for him.
+After an oil crisis, Lunar Industries makes a fortune by building Sarang Station, a facility on the far side of the Moon to mine the alternative fuel helium-3.
+The facility requires only one human to maintain operations and launch canisters bound for Earth containing helium-3.
+Samuel Bell has two weeks before ending his three-year work contract there.
+Chronic communication problems have disabled all live communications with Earth and limit him to occasional recorded messages from his wife Tess, who was pregnant with their daughter Eve when he left.

-Two weeks before his return to Earth, Sam begins to suffer from hallucinations of a teenage girl and a bearded, disheveled man.
-One such image distracts him while he is out recovering a helium-3 canister from a harvester, causing him to crash his lunar rover into the harvester.
-Rapidly losing cabin air from the crash, Sam falls unconscious.
+Sam begins to suffer from hallucinations of a teenage girl and a disheveled man.
+One such image distracts him while he is out recovering a canister, causing him to crash his rover and fall unconscious.

 Sam awakes in the base infirmary with no memory of the accident.
-He overhears GERTY having what appears to be a live chat with Lunar Industries management.
-Lunar Industries then orders Sam to remain on base and informs him that a rescue team will arrive to repair the harvester.
-Suspicious, Sam manufactures a fake problem to persuade GERTY to let him outside.
-He travels to the crashed rover, where he finds his unconscious doppelganger.
-He brings the double back to the base and tends to his injuries.
-The two Sams start to wonder if one is a clone of the other.
-After a heated argument and physical altercation, GERTY reveals that they are both clones of the original Sam Bell.
-GERTY activated the newest clone after the rover crash and convinced him that he was at the beginning of his three-year contract.
-GERTY confirms his memories of his wife and daughter are implanted.
+He overhears GERTY, an artificial intelligence which assists him, having a live chat with Lunar Industries management, despite the apparent communications failure.
+Lunar Industries orders Sam to remain on base and says that a rescue team will arrive for repairs.
+Suspicious, Sam fakes an emergency to persuade GERTY to let him outside.
+He travels to the crashed rover and finds his unconscious doppelganger.
+He takes the double back to the base and tends to his injuries.
+The two Sams start to wonder if one of them is a clone of the other.
+After an argument and physical altercation, GERTY reveals that they are both clones of the original Sam Bell.
+GERTY activated the newest clone after the crash and convinced him that he was at the beginning of his three-year contract.
+His memories of his wife and daughter are implanted.